-5.1.2 Market Development Strategy
+5.1.3 Market Development Strategy

 To maximise the results and efficiency of investments across the markets, Zespri created the Market Development Framework.
 The framework segregates its key markets by their stage of development.
 The four stages of development are: Explore, Launch, Establish and Enhance.
 This helps the business to determine the appropriate level of investment based on the market's stage of development.
-In 2018/19, the top 13 markets across Launch, Establish and Enhance stages accounted for over 90% of total advertising and promotion investment.